Aimee Mullins Rocks

 Language

-I was really struck by the definitions.
+The definitions struck me.
 Yes, even in 2010 the words “disability” and “handicap” carry such derogatory connotations.
-Every time I hear the traffic report and they say, “there’s a disabled blocking the west lane” I just cringe.
+Every time I hear the traffic report and they say, “There’s a disabled blocking the west lane” I just cringe.

-I recently spent some time looking up the words: “retarded, moron, idiot and imbecile” and their histories (click here for related article).
+I recently spent some time looking up the words: “retarded, moron, idiot, and imbecile” and their histories (click here for related articles).

-Aimee talking about the negative effect these labels would have made on her when she was a young child was sobering.
+Aimee talking about the negative effect these labels would have had on her when she was a young child was sobering.
 (See related article on the difference between handicap and disability.)

 I particularly liked Aimee’s references to Darwin.
 Our ability to adapt, change, and transform determines the “survival of the fittest”.